LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 Play by post:
-`Selenor places his hand on Junima's shoulder and says, “I am sorry for what happened to you.
+`Selenor places his hand on Junima's shoulder and says, "I am sorry for what happened to you.
 I am sorry that you never experienced a normal life, one where you would grow old and pass peacefully, surrounded by your family.
 Instead, you ended up with an abusive mother who created you as a weapon for her war.